paulbarbu/IRC-Bot/README.md

 To start it just `cd` to the `src` directory and type `./ircbot.py`, although before using the bot it's recommended to check the config first.

+The bot can handle multiple channels at a time, also it can be queried(`/query PPyBot`) if you want to have a _private_ discussion

 Commands
 ========
 * `!search <nick>` - tells \<nick\> to use a search engine (see Config: search)
 * `!wiki <search term>` - replies a wikipedia link for \<search term\> along with the first paragraph from the page
-* `!quit` - disconects the bot only if the command is given by the owner(see Config: owner)
+* `!quit [#channel]+` - disconnects the bot only if the command is given by the owner(see Config: owner) If no arguments are given, all connected channels are disconnected, if some arguments are provided the bot checks the channel names and disconnects only the valid ones(see Config: channels), if no channel is "alive" then the bot closes
 * `!answer` - you'll find the answer through this command
 * `!weather <city>` or `!weather <city>, <state or country>`